8000 Investigations and Assessments

 The APS specialist assesses all strength and need items and gives each item one of the following scores:

-• a– Strength.
+- a — Strength.
 The client or primary caretaker is functioning well in this area.
 He or she may experience a typical degree of stress or struggle but is generally managing well.

-• b– Moderate need.
+- b — Moderate need.
 The client or primary caretaker is experiencing a definite, but not severe, need in this area and would likely benefit from some additional support and services.

-• c– Significant need.
+- c — Significant need.
 The client or primary caretaker is experiencing severe need in this area and requires additional support and services.

 A person is included on the SNA as the caretaker if both of the following apply:

-• The person is an adult.
+- The person is an adult.

 If the caretaker is paid but also acts as a caretaker outside his or her paid caretaker hours, he or she is included on the SNA.

 When there is more than one caretaker, the APS specialist considers the adult who manages or provides the majority of ongoing care for the client to be the primary caretaker for completing the SNA.
-This excludes individuals who are privately paid or employed by an agency, such as a HCSSA.
+This excludes people who are privately paid or employed by an agency, such as a HCSSA.

 IMPACT automatically lists the strengths and needs items in the Consideration of Root Causes section of the SNA and groups them based on their scores.
 IMPACT also lists the current danger factors identified on the Safety Assessment in the Consideration of Root Causes section.